AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 6. Run ``` customEvents | order by timestamp  desc ``` to see the custom event your Notebook wrote
 7. Run ``` customMetrics | order by timestamp  desc ``` to see the HeartbeatState
 8. Don't know which field has your data: ``` traces | where * contains "App Insights on Databricks"    ```
+9. Open your Log Analytics account
+   1. Click on Logs
+   2. Write a query against the Perf and/or Heartbeat tablesß

+## Features to make more Robust
+- The sed command in the appinsights_logging_init.sh could be smarter.
+I just needs to append versus a full replace.

 ## Things you can do
 1. For query help see: https://docs.microsoft.com/en-us/azure/kusto/query/